 “New businesses are not usually aware that the self-employment tax is coming at the end of the year, so it can be a real shock,” says Richard Chapo, a San Diego tax attorney.

-The proof of that benefit is visible in statistics published in the the 2010 IRS Data Book.
+The proof of that benefit is visible in statistics published in the 2010 IRS Data Book.
 In 2010, the IRS audited only 0.4 percent of S corporations, but it audited 8.0 percent of individual business owners who made more than $100,000.
-That suggests that the safeguards afforded by double-entry accounting ultimately yield tax filings with significantly fewer errors or red flags signaling the need for review.
+That might suggest that the safeguards afforded by double-entry accounting ultimately yield tax filings with significantly fewer errors or red flags signaling the need for review.

 Spreading the losses